AndersDeath/diary2/000-current.md

 # 23 April - Sunday - Rome - 206 day of immigration

 So, today is my birthday.
 I am 35 today.
 In 5 years I will 40 years old.
 I am closer to death in one step actually.
 I am in Rome. this is amazing thing. the flight was amazing and smooth.
 Ksusha ordered quite expensive transfer that was amazing.
+I like Mercedes E classe.